AN INTRODUCTION TO THE SCALES OF MT MERU

 illustrations of various zigzag patterns like the one above.
 It shows the various Moments of

-generates difference tones
+generate difference tones

 that occur in the scale or its seed.
-Thus these scales are constantly
+Thus, these scales are constantly

-reinforcing themselves, making a self contained acoustical and
+reinforcing themselves, making a self-contained acoustical and

 perceivable structure.
 The proportional triad is found in the sum